 Because trout worms are much smaller, one hook through the fattest part of the worm with a slower lob cast works great.

 I catch a ton of trout and steelhead on plastic worms and there are plenty of advantages of using plastic worms over live worms.

 10 years ago I would put a pink plastic worm on my client’s hook and they would look at me funny.

 I would tell them to trust me and that pink worms are like candy to a fat kid, they just can’t resist them!
 And I was always right.

-In fact, I have experimented, many times with one of my clients fishing with live trout worms l and another angler using a plastic worm and the results were always the same, both caught equal amounts of fish!
+In fact, I have experimented, many times with one of my clients fishing with live trout worms while l and another angler used a plastic worm and the results were always the same, all anglers caught equal amounts of fish!